duereg/hugo-site/content/beginners-guide/01a-fouls.md

 type: "beginners-guide"
 comments: false
 ---
 [Rules]({{< ref "01-rules.md" >}}) is the short list.
-This is the more comprehensive list of fouls you will see, and what they look like underwater:
+This is the more comprehensive list of fouls you will see, and what they look like underwater.

-Refs often play **advantage**: if the foul did not help the offending team, the refs do not stop play, and play continues.
+Refs often play **advantage**: if the foul did not help the offending team, the refs will not stop play, and play continues.

 Unclear call?
 Ask the ref after the game.